Confessions of an Information Junky Pt.1

 When you text into the abyss, the abyss doesn’t text back into you

-There's so much happening in the World.
+There's so much happening in the world.

 I can't keep track of everyone I ever crossed paths with, every new pop culture personality, all the artists I ever heard a track of, all the names in all the current non-events, let alone every achievement and regression of humanity everywhere in the world.